vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 it proper _branding_ so that students know that they are still using a tool from the course website.

-We use the [Numeric.js](http://www.numericjs.com/) library by Sebastien Loisel.
+We use the [Numeric.js](http://www.numericjs.com/) library by [Sebastien Loisel](http://www.ma.hw.ac.uk/~loisel/), Lecturer in Mathematics, Heriot-Watt University.
 The library implements many functions that you would expect from a numerical library, all of which are rewritten in JavaScript.
 Numeric.js has decent [performance](http://www.numericjs.com/benchmark.html); it's capable of reaching several hundred million of floating point operations per second